Kiwi Orchid Bark has a track record of reliability, cleanliness, uniform grading and longevity.

 C.dowiana v.rosita is another beautiful orchid from "Sunset Valley Orchids".

-All these beuatiful flowers are grown in Kiwi Orchid Bark.
-Ofcourse it is not only the bark but also the great skill of the grower.
-But these growers prefer to use Kiwi Orchid Bark, and they only want the best for their flowers and to achieve maximum results.
+Of course it is not only the bark, but also the great skill of the grower that have achieved these beautiful flowers pictured, but these growers prefer to use Kiwi Orchid Bark, and they only want the best for their flowers and to achieve amazing results.

 CUSTOMER REVIEWS OF KOB